wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         February 2015

-   another network (the one which contains the address that the Intermediate Nameserver saw as making the query).
+   problematic information were not present.
+This can lead to anomalous situations, such as a response from the Intermediate Nameserver that indicates it is tailored for one network (the one passed in the original query, since ADDRESS must match) when actually it is for another network (the one which contains the address that the Intermediate Nameserver saw as making the query).